mli43/MusicMagician-IDS-final/Proposal.md

 <br>
 We observed in the correlation matrix that acousticness and energy were strongly negatively and positively correlated with year, so we plotted both features on the same graph to observe the magnitude and direction of both relationships.
 Interesting to note is that both features experienced rapid changes starting at around 1950 and leveling off in 1980.
 <br>

+### Data by artist

+### Influence data

+## Sketches and systen design

+We will have one static dashboard page where the use can view the original four datasets.
+This will be out home page.
+We propose to have four pages that contains visualiztions and interactions for each dataset.

+### Full music dataset
+In this page, we plan to implement three tabs in this page.
+The user can click on one tab and contents in other tabs will be invisible.
+This is our design decision because we don't want to crowd the page with too many information, visualizations, and interactions.

+1. Overview tab: This tab will show the distribution of different features in the dataset such as danceability, valence, acousticness.
+We want to show some statistical information about the dataset for the user to get some high-level understanding of the dataset.
+2. Songs rank tab: This tab will allow the users to input the desiged range of years to filter from, number of songs to show, and show the users the most or least popular songs in the desired year range.
+3. Compare songs tab: This tab will allow the user to search for two songs and plot two polar graphs for the two songs side by side.
+This can provide the user to look at songs of their choosing in more detail.

+### Data by year

+### Data by artist

+### Influence data